metauni/metauni.github.io/ai-safety/index.md

 title:
     AI safety reading group
 description:
-    For thousands of years men dreamed of pacts with demons.
+    ❝For thousands of years men dreamed of pacts with demons.
-    Only now are such things possible.
+    Only now are such things possible.❞
 ---

 <!--
-`You are worse than a fool,' Michle said, getting to her feet, the pistol in her hand.  `You have no care for your species.
+`You are worse than a fool,' Michéle said, getting to her feet, the pistol in her hand.  `You have no care for your species.
 For thousands of years men dreamed of pacts with demons.
 Only now are such things possible.
 And what would you be